citp/privacy-policy-historical/c/co/con/consequenceofsound.net.md

 Any of the information we collect from you may be used in one of the following ways:

-  * To personalize your experience
+To personalize your experience
 (your information helps us to better respond to your individual needs)

-  * To improve our Website
+To improve our Website
 (we continually strive to improve our Website offerings based on the information and feedback we receive from you)

-  * To administer a contest, promotion, survey or other site feature
+To administer a contest, promotion, survey or other site feature

-  * To send periodic emails
+To send periodic emails

 The email address you provide for order processing, will only be used to send you information and updates pertaining to your order.

-If you decide to opt-in to our mailing list, you will receive emails that may include company news, updates, related product or service information, etc.
+If you decide to opt-in to our mailing list, you will receive weekly emails (newsletters) that may include company news, updates, related product or service information, etc. All individuals who participate in CoS Contests, Giveaways, and other Promotions will automatically be included in email updates.
+Individuals will be given option to opt out of mailing list at their discretion.

 Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.